K08: Gamera vs. Guiron

 Groucho Marx (1890-1977) was an American comedian known for his rapier wit, glasses, cigar, and heavily painted eyebrows and moustache.
 He was considered the leader of the Marx Brothers, with whom he appeared in thirteen films.
 He later hosted the television game show You Bet Your Life, without the exaggerated makeup, although he did grow a neat moustache of his own.

 Kinda looks like a Chinese Pee-wee Herman. –Oh good.
 We need another one. –Pee-Li Herman.

 Kids say the darndest things, you know? –And in different languages.

-Art Linkletter is an entertainer who hosted the television variety series House Party from 1952-1969.
+Art Linkletter (1912-2010) was an entertainer who hosted the television variety series House Party from 1952-1969.
 At the end of each show, Linkletter would interview a child so the audience could laugh at its adorable utterances.
 In 1957, Linkletter wrote a book about his conversations with children titled Kids Say the Darndest Things.
 From 1998-2000, Linkletter co-hosted a show with comedian Bill Cosby also called Kids Say the Darndest Things; Cosby later produced his own collection of kids’ sayings under the same title.